RENEE MONTAGNE, Host:

 NPR's Linda Gradstein reports.

-Mr. GHAZI HAMAD (Hamas Spokesman): We are committed completely to this agreement, and we will not allow anyone to violate or to break this agreement.
+GHAZI HAMAD: We are committed completely to this agreement, and we will not allow anyone to violate or to break this agreement.

 GRADSTEIN: Israeli government spokesman Mark Regev told Israel television that Israel is also interested in making the cease-fire work.

-Mr. MARK REGEV (Israeli Government Spokesman): The Israeli military operations were defensive.
+MARK REGEV: The Israeli military operations were defensive.
 We pulled out of Gaza last year not to return again this year.
 We pulled out of Gaza in the hope that the Israeli-Gaza frontier would be a quiet frontier.
 Now, if they cease their terrorist acts, we will not have any need to protect our citizens.
 And the ball is in their court.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.